laurentpayot/meteor-webpack/guide/DAY1.md

 - DO NOT split every possible user roles or app modules
 - DO NOT split multiple things on the same page

 My rule of thumb is no code splitting until it is absolutely required outside a single one for the admin panel.
 You are going to hurt your performance otherwise.
-Their is an overhead at loading a new script by the client every time it hits a code splitting point.
+There is an overhead at loading a new script by the client every time it hits a code splitting point.

 The good news is someday when you will need more code splitting, it will be super easy to plug it anywhere.
 It will be there to cover your ass when you'll need backup :).